 - Homebuilders focus on high end homes.
 New homes are larger and more expensive.
 The average size of a new single family home is almost 2,700 square feet.
 That compares to 2,500 square feet in 2006.

 Higher interest rates have caused a collapse in the past.
-That's because they make loans more expensive.
-That slows home building, decreasing supply.
-But it also slows lending, which cuts back on demand.
+They make loans more expensive.
+That slows home building and decreases its supply.
+It also slows lending, which cuts back on demand.
 Overall, a slow and steady interest rate increase won't create a catastrophe.

 The history of the fed funds rate reveals that the Fed raised rates too fast between 2004 and 2006.
-The rate was 1.0 percent in June 2004, doubling to 2.25 percent by December.
-It doubled rates again, to 4.25 percent, by December 2005.
+The rate was 1 percent in June 2004 and doubled to 2.25 percent by December.
+It doubled again to 4.25 percent by December 2005.
 Six months later, the rate was 5.25 percent.

 The market could collapse if the yield curve on U.S. Treasury notes became inverted.
 That's when the interest rates for short-term Treasurys become higher than long-term yields.
 Normal short-term yields are lower because investors don't require a high return to invest for less than a year.
 When that inverts, it means investors think the short-term is riskier than the long-term.
-That plays havoc with the mortgage market, and signals a recession.
+That would play havoc with the mortgage market and signal a recession.
 The yield curve inverted before the recessions of 2008, 2000, 1991, and 1981.

 In the last housing bubble, homebuilders submitted permits for new construction.
 That was less than 1 million in 1990 during the recession.
 It gradually rose throughout the 1990s, exceeding 1 million in 1998.
 It remained at that level until 2002, when it surpassed 1.5 million.
 It hit a new record of 2 million in 2004 and 2005.
 In 2006, housing prices began falling.
 Homebuilders sought more than 1.5 million permits.
 That fell to less than 1 million in 2007.
 By 2009, it had collapsed to 500,000.